boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    transit TN routers for all packets grouped together.
 An example of this approach is outlined in {{figure-34}}.

+Note:
-    > Please note that the numbers indicated in {{figure-34}} (S-NSSAI, 5QI, DSCP, queue, etc.) are provided for illustration purposes only and shoudl not be considered as deployment guidance.
+: The numbers indicated in {{figure-34}} (S-NSSAI, 5QI, DSCP, queue, etc.) are provided for illustration purposes only and shoudl not be considered as deployment guidance.

 ~~~ aasvg
                       ┌───────────── ETN  ─────────────────┐